 V. Manual reentrancy Locking To allow expected and safe reentrancy, a smart contract can manually introduce lock variables (i.e., a mutex) to guard the entry of the function.
-In Figure 6.13), disable Withdraw enables a lock at 2 before making an external call at 3 .
-The lock is reset after the call at 4 .
-This prevents any potential re-entrance at 1 .
+In Figure 6.13), disableWithdraw enables a lock at (2) before making an external call at (3).
+The lock is reset after the call at (4).
+This prevents any potential re-entrance at (1).
 Hence, even though the balance is updated after the external call, the contract is still safe from reentrancy attacks.

-However, the access pattern to these lock variables during reentrant calls matches an attack pattern, i.e., the internal state (the lock variable) that affects the control flow in subsequent (reentered) invocation of the contract, is updated subsequently (at \circledast).
+However, the access pattern to these lock variables during reentrant calls matches an attack pattern, i.e., the internal state (the lock variable) that affects the control flow in subsequent (reentered) invocation of the contract, is updated subsequently (at A).
 Operating at the bytecode level, it is challenging to distinguish the benign state updates of locks from those of critical variables such as balances.
 Note that manual locking is an error-prone approach as it could allow an attacker to reenter other functions of the same contract unless the entry of every function is guarded by the lock.
-In contrast, Sereum automatically introduces locks for all possibly dangerous variables (detected via taint tracking) across all functions, thereby removing the burden from developers to manually determine all possible vulnerable functions and critical variables.
+In contrast, SEREUM automatically introduces locks for all possibly dangerous variables (detected via taint tracking) across all functions, thereby removing the burden from developers to manually determine all possible vulnerable functions and critical variables.

 VI.
-Bounds-Checking of Dynamic Arrays One of the largest sources of false alarms we discovered during our extended evaluation was the bounds-checking code of variably-sized arrays.
+Bounds-Checking of Dynamic Arrays One of the largest sources of false alarms we discovered during our extended evaluation was the bounds-checking code of variablysized arrays.
 Most notably, the popular BlockChainCuties contract was responsible for many false alarms.
 These bounds-checks are generated by the Solidity compiler and are not directly visible to the developer.
 Figure 6.14 shows the relevant code-snippets from the BlockChainCuties contract.
 The contract is really split into two contracts, similar to the tight contract coupling issue (issue IV.), and there are frequent callbacks between the two contracts.
 Most importantly, the second contract will perform a call that triggers a bounds check before accessing an array.
-On the level of the Solidity source code, there is no conditional branch visible.
-However, on the EVM level, Solidity generates a conditional
+On the level of the Solidity

 '''

 // reentrant call to this functions sets a write-lock

 1

 function getGeneration(uint40 id) public view

 2

 returns (uint16 generation)

 3

+s

 4

 // solidity generates a bounds-check here, which is

 5

 // implemented as an EVM-level jump.

 6

 Cutie storage cutie = cuties[id];

+7

 generation = cutie.generation;

 8

+}

 9

+// [...]

 10

 // ...which is violated when the array is modified later

-11
+^{11}

 uint256 newCutieId256 = cuties.push(cutie) - 1;

 12

-// Γ...7
+// [...]

+13

 '''